 1.3 Scholarship Conditions and Eligible Activities

 The Program provides opportunities for Australian undergraduate students, between 18 and 28 years of age (inclusive), to undertake study, participate in Internship and/or Mentorship opportunities and receive language training in eligible Host Location(s) in the Indo-Pacific.
 The Program also encourages students to participate in community engagement and advocacy in relation to the New Colombo Plan.

 At a minimum, a Scholarship Program must include a study component.
 The other possible elements can be undertaken concurrently or one after the other, in any order.
-A Scholarship Program must be between three and 19 months in duration, and commence between 1 January 2017 and 31 December 2017.
+A Scholarship Program must be between three and 19 months in duration, and commence between 1 January 2018 and 31 December 2018.
 Programs must be full-time throughout their entire duration.
 Full-time study is as-defined by the Home University; a full-time Internship is at least 22 hours per week; full-time language training is at least 15 contact hours per week.
-Where short gaps between program components are unavoidable, a gap lasting no longer than one month may be approved on a case-by-case basis.
+Where short gaps between Program components are unavoidable, a gap lasting no longer than four weeks may be approved on a case-by-case basis.